 Laoise’s teaching methodology is centered around the concept that the student’s ability and preferences should drive the lesson.

 Laoise competes regularly in piano competitions around Ireland.
 In 2019, she achieved

-success in the Dublin ESB Feis Ceoil, placing 2 nd in her three solo competitions and qualifying for the prestigious Morris Grant Bursary Final.
-She also came 3 rd in Sligo Feis Ceoil this year.
+success in the Dublin ESB Feis Ceoil, placing second in her three solo competitions and qualifying for the prestigious Morris Grant Bursary Final.
+She also came third at Sligo Feis Ceoil this year.